yuan-cc/yuan-cc.github.io/index.md

 My PhD dissertation is approved by the Committee and the Graduate School.

 **June 17**
-* The type 003 Aircraft Carrier 'Fujian' featuring an electromagnetic catapult is now finally announced and launched.
-Congratulations to Chinese Navy!
 * Our SGRB paper with Kohta, Peter, Imre, Dafne, and Asaf has now been published in ApJ, and is available at https://doi.org/10.3847/1538-4357/ac6ddf.

 **April 19, 10 am (EDT) <br />